-While it is of educational and altruistic significance that children be involved with the work of Habitat for Humanity, it is also important that they be involved only in age-appropriate activities.
-Safety is the most important issue for the well-being of any children involved with our affiliate.
-Under the federal regulations, children ages 14 and 15 are only allowed to work outside school hours and for a limited number of hours during a school week.
+While it is of educational and altruistic significance that children/minors be involved with the work of Habitat for Humanity, it is also important that they be involved only in age-appropriate activities.
+Safety is the most important issue for the well-being of any children/minors involved with our affiliate.
+Under federal regulations, minors ages 14 and 15 are only allowed to work outside school hours and for a limited number of hours during a school week.
 While 14 is the minimum age of employment allowed by federal regulations, we will attempt to find appropriate activities for children under the age of 14 to interact with Habitat for Humanity.

-The Lima Affiliate will provide adequate supervision and training for any children working with the affiliate.
-There will be at least one adult for every three teenagers on any work site.
+The Lima Affiliate will provide adequate supervision and training for any children/minors working with the affiliate.
+There will be at least one adult for every three children/minors on any work site.

 All minors must complete a liability waiver and have it signed by their parent or guardian.

 In addition, safety training will take place before starting any work.

 For more information, view the Practical Guidance-Youth involvement for Habitat volunteers.